 Now that you are older, you wonder why you ever resisted taking your afternoon nap.
 You wish you could recapture some of the younger you’s energy.

 Your dog goes through the same process year after year.
-Young puppies sleep at lot right at the start of life, just like young human babies do.
+Young puppies sleep a lot right at the start of life, just like human babies do.

 But then they enter their most vigorous, rambunctious, playful years.
 Everything is wonderful and new and worthy of exploration.
 They tackle every toy like a fullback catching a football.
 When they start teething, everything is a chew toy, even if it isn’t.